nokia/AttestationEngine/docs/running.md

 # GA10 Configuration File

-Note the lines with "CHANGE ME":
+Note the lines with "CHANGE ME" - review these for your system.

    * The name of the system can set to anything you want.
    * The MQTT client ID must be unique if you indend running more than one instance